 - Spoon finished ice cream onto the balsamic reduction and drizzle more on top of the ice cream.
 Continue until all the ice cream is in the container and the balsamic reduction is interwoven through the ice cream.
 Cover and place ice cream in the freezer overnight.
 Refrigerate the remaining balsamic reduction in a sealed container.

 - To grill the figs (should be done just before serving) : heat gas grill to 350 degrees.
-Clean grill.
+Clean and oil the grill.
 Cut figs in half lengthwise and paste the inside with olive oil.

 - Place figs on heated grill face down just until grill marks form (approximately 2 minutes; less time for small sized figs).
 Turn over and grill on the outside for 1 minute.
 Figs should be seared but not overly soft.

 - Remove and allow to sit five minutes.
-While figs compose themselves, scoop out ice cream portions into serving dishes.
+While the figs rest, scoop out ice cream portions into serving dishes.
 Sprinkle with 1-2 tablespoons of chopped walnuts.
 Place two fig halves on each portion and drizzle with a very small amount of the balsamic reduction.